Problems We Found In Jacksonville, Florida Drinking Water

 Ernesto Esquivel | Water Nerd

-For Hydroviv’s assessment of Jacksonville, Florida’s drinking water, we collected water quality test data from the city’s website and the U.S. Environmental Protection Agency.
+For Hydroviv’s assessment of Jacksonville, Florida’s drinking and tap water, we collected water quality test data from the city’s website and the U.S. Environmental Protection Agency.
 We cross referenced their water quality test data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Jacksonville’s drinking water.

 Where Does Jacksonville Source Its Drinking Water?